Bacon Wrapped Dates Recipe

 Instructions

-- Preheat oven to 375°F. Line baking sheet with foil and place oven-safe wire baking rack on top of lined baking sheet.
-Spray baking rack with nonstick cooking spray.
+- Preheat oven to 375°F. Line baking sheet with foil.
+Place an oven-safe wire baking rack on top of the baking sheet.
+Spray baking rack lightly with nonstick cooking spray.

-- Bake for 30-35 minutes or until bacon is crispy and cooked through.
-Let rest for 5 minutes before serving.
+- Bake for 30 to 35 minutes or until bacon is cooked.
+Cool for 5 minutes before serving.
+The toothpicks can remain in the dates to be used as handles.

 Notes

-- The brown sugar topping is subtle and not spicy.
-If you want a bolder flavor punch, try doubling all the spices and keeping the brown sugar measurement the same.
+- Kick it up a notch.
+The brown sugar topping is subtle and not spicy.
+If you want bolder flavor, try doubling all the spices and keeping the brown sugar measurement the same.

 I want to use this recipe, for the bacon wrapped dates and possibly add a partial asparagus spear.
 The only problem I may run into is that they will be served at a wedding reception and I will not be able to use the oven (private home and warm weather).
 Can I bake them just before I leave home and place in my glass casserole dish that will be placed in the special carry-all bag with the enclosed hot pack?
 They shouldn’t get too dried out, if any at all, do you think?
 The wedding and reception will be on August 6, 2022.
 Thank you, for any suggestions, you have and will be greatly appreciated!